Yuanminor3/ParallelImageProcessing/Readme.md

 Any changes you made to the Makefile or existing files that would affect grading:

-    Add some Typedefs and functions in image_rotation.h
+Add more Typedefs and functions in image_rotation.h

 Plan outlining individual contributions for each member of your group:

     Yuan: 2.2 2.3 (All intermediate requirements)
     Matt: 2.2 2.3 (All intermediate requirements)
     Thomas: 2.2 2.3